The Complete Guide to Gorilla Trekking in Uganda & Rwanda

 To keep the number of tourists low, the price of permits is high and most of the money you pay goes into the protection of the gorillas and the forests.
 So by going gorilla trekking, you are helping to protect the gorillas for the future.

-For the record, the DRC is cheaper, but with visas and other costs, it would probably work out about the same as Uganda, especially if coming from and to Rwanda/Uganda.
+For the record, the DRC is nearby and cheaper (at $400), but with visas and other costs, it would probably work out about the same as Uganda, especially if coming from and to Rwanda/Uganda.
+The DRC’s Virunga National Park is still closed, but you can still go go gorilla trekking in Kahuzi-Biega National Park.

-With the price of gorilla trekking in Rwanda now being so high (more than double the price of Uganda at the time of writing) and the DRC being a volatile region, gorilla permits in Uganda are in high demand, so you should book as early in advance as possible.
+With the price of gorilla trekking in Rwanda now being so high and the DRC being a volatile region, gorilla permits in Uganda are in high demand, so you should book as early in advance as possible.

 I’m talking 6 months to a year in advance to secure your permits in the location and day that you want.